 Power Analysis

 We created a sunset plot in Figure 2 to display the statistical power of studies included in the meta-analysis.
-The average power is 13.5% and the replicability index 0% which means that we have no chance to reject H0 when there is a true effect, and no chance at all to replicate one study (see Motyl et al., 2017 for R-index).
+The average power is 13.5% and the replicability index 0% which means that we have no chance to reject H0 when there is a true effect, and no chance at all to replicate one study given the median average power of studies included in the meta-analysis and success rates of these studies (see Motyl et al., 2017 for R-index).

 Figure 2